Tornado outbreak of May 15–16, 1968

-The Tornado outbreak of May 1968 was a significant and deadly tornado outbreak that struck most of the central and southern United States from May 15 to May 16, 1968.
+In mid-May 1968, a significant and deadly tornado outbreak struck most of the central and southern United States.
 Producing 46 tornadoes, the outbreak killed at least 72 people, including 45 in Arkansas alone.
-The outbreak also produced two F5 tornadoes in Iowa.
+The outbreak also produced two tornadoes in Iowa that were rated F5 on the Fujita scale.
 It was one of the deadliest tornado outbreaks in the United States since the 1960s and is one of the deadliest outbreaks in Iowa history.

-Outbreak description
+Meteorological synopsis

 Severe weather activity started during the afternoon of May 15 as a low pressure system crossed the area.
 The first tornado touchdowns were across the Midwestern States including the two Iowa F5s that hit central and eastern parts of the state about 45 minutes apart during the late afternoon.
 Both tornadoes killed 18 in total.
 The first F5 tornado moved through five counties and 65 mi.
 It affected the town of Charles City just before 5 PM destroying much of the area.
 Damage figures were pegged at $30 million in Charles City alone while $1.5 million of damage was recorded elsewhere.
 This tornado killed 13 and injured 462 others.
 The second F5 tornado affected Fayette County and damaged or destroyed nearly 1000 homes.
 The hardest hit areas were Oelwein and Maynard where homes were completely swept away from their foundations.
 Five people were killed while 156 others were injured.
 Damage was estimated at $21 million.
 These were two of four F5 tornadoes across the country in 1968, the others being in southeastern Ohio on April 23 and in southwestern Minnesota on June 13.
 The next F5 tornadoes in Iowa took place in Jordan in 1976, and in Parkersburg, in 2008.

 After the first tornadoes struck the Northern Plains, activity developed further south during the evening hours including several deadly tornadoes in Arkansas.
 One of the tornadoes touched down west of Jonesboro before hitting the Craighead County city itself at around 10 PM CDT.
 The tornado caught most residents by surprise since most of the warning systems failed and killed at least 34.
 One more person was killed in neighboring Jackson County.
-The tornado was the deadliest in Arkansas since an F4 tornado that affected White County on March 21, 1952 killing 50.
+The tornado was the deadliest in Arkansas since an F4 tornado that affected White County on March 21, 1952, killing 50.